IL2HorusTeam/il2fb-mission-parser/docs/parsers/nstationary.rst

 #. all objects have at least 7 parameters;
 #. artillery has 3 own extra parameters;
 #. airplanes have 5 own extra parameters;
-#. ships have 3 own extra parameters;
+#. ships have 3 own extra parameters.

 Let's examine all of them.